metasauce/plistsync/docs/details/matching.md

 # This represents a single track on your local filesystem
 source_track = LocalTrack("./path_to_source_track.mp3")

-# BeetsCollection is an implementation of the Collection ABC, tailored to interact with a Beets database
+# BeetsCollection is an implementation of the Collection ABC, tailored to interact with a Beets database.
+# It supports TrackStream (you can iterate over its tracks) and lookups via global ID or local ID
 target_collection = BeetsCollection("./path_to_beets_db.db")

 # Perform the match operation
-matches = target_collection.match_by_track(source_track)
+matches = target_collection.match(source_track)

 # Output the matches found
 if len(matches.found) == 0: